 Higher charges when DUIs lead to death

-A regular DUI or DWI charge usually results when you’re pulled over for intoxicated driving, or involved in an unserious accident.
+A regular DUI or DWI charge usually results when you’re pulled over for intoxicated driving, or involved in a less serious accident.
 However, when someone is seriously injured or killed because of your intoxicated driving, you could be facing some serious felony charges.

 Here are 4 of the charges you might face in Oklahoma if your DUI results in a death: